chrisj42/CharacterReplacer/README.md

 I'm not saying it's impossible to get your assets from other sources, but this (should) work.
 The modding community has an asset dumper, but I found that the models I got from that were missing a lot of bones, and it caused me many problems.

+**Update Note:** As of FModel 4.4.3.6, they seem to have fixed gltf/glb exports, which blender natively supports importing.
+So, you might not need the version restrictions or the plugin this way.
+It also doesn't seem to import at 100x scale.
+However, when I tested it, it rendered really glitchy, so there's probably a setting somewhere that needs to be set; but I can't be bothered to debug it.
+Let me know if you choose to go this route and successfully get a model to behave correctly, I'd be happy to add that here.

 ### FModel
 We will start with the FModel process. (skipping over a bit for now, other modding communities like palworld can teach you how to set up fmodel)
 - Ensure fmodel's browse folder is set to the `FactoryGame/Content/Paks` folder inside your Satisfactory install folder.